chadxz/personal-website/src/drafts/2021-04-04-node-js-apis.md

 under the stewardship of the [OpenJS Foundation][openjsf], and is largely considered to be a stable basis to build atop.

+One drawback of using Express, though, is the need for an additional module to provide an async/await-friendly way to write your route handlers.
+I use [express-async-handler] package for this, but it would be nice if they would bake this directly into the framework.

 The [Express.js documentation][express.js] is a solid resource for learning how to get up and running with the framework.
 If you are interested in a book, [Express in Action](https://amzn.to/3dG6boC) appears good (Note: I have not read